 Admission to Western Washington University is selective.
+To qualify for admission consideration, freshman applicants must meet the State of Washington’s minimum college admission standards which include a cumulative GPA of 2.00 and completion of courses that meet the College Academic Distribution Requirements (CADRs).
 Meeting minimum requirements does not guarantee admission, as the number of qualified applicants exceeds the number of available enrollment spaces.

 Cumulative academic achievement – including level and difficulty of courses and grade trends – is the most significant factor in our admission decisions.
 Our holistic review process also considers school and community involvement, special talent, multicultural experiences, strength of character and personal circumstances.

 Applicants are encouraged to pursue academic coursework and advanced study beyond the minimum course requirements.
 Advanced Placement (AP), International Baccalaureate (IB), Cambridge International, Running Start or other College-in-the-High-School, Honors courses, and even a full load of standard academic courses can provide an excellent foundation for a successful college experience.

 Four units of English, including 3 units of college prep composition and/or literature

 Three units of mathematics beyond pre-algebra, including completion of algebra II

 Two units of science, with one year of algebra-based science (such as chemistry or physics); one year must include a lab